EON: A practical energy-preserving rough diffuse BRDF: Importance Sampling the EON Model

-A possible simplification is to set the coefficient $d=0$, which guarantees that the sampled directions of the LTC lobe lie in the positive hemisphere \shortcite{Zeltner2022}.
+One possible simplification is to set the coefficient $d=0$, which guarantees that the sampled directions of the LTC lobe lie in the positive hemisphere \cite{Zeltner2022}.
 This produces the ``LTC (non-negative)'' variance curve in dotted blue in Figure~\ref{fig:importance_sampling_variance}.
 Unfortunately, while this is an improvement on cosine-weighted and uniform sampling, it still suffers from high variance at grazing angles, since the PDF is still very low in this region.

-To significantly reduce variance, the more general LTC matrix with non-zero $d$ coefficient is required, which produces an LTC lobe that extends \emph{below} the hemisphere.
+To significantly reduce variance, the more general LTC matrix with a nonzero $d$ coefficient is required, which produces an LTC lobe that extends \emph{below} the hemisphere.
 The variance of this is shown in the ``LTC (general fit)'' curve in solid blue in Figure~\ref{fig:importance_sampling_variance}.
 This greatly reduces the variance peak at grazing angles, but generates a rather spiky variance curve.
 Also, on sampling from this lobe, directions that are generated below the hemisphere are effectively wasted as they have a throughput weight of zero.
-This is not acceptable for renders at low sample count (e.g., 1 sample-per-pixel renders will have black pixels).
+This is not acceptable for renders at low sample count.

-To prevent generation of samples below the hemisphere, we modify the LTC sampling to appropriately restrict the sampling domain of the clamped cosine lobe.
-We refer to this as ``Clipped Linearly Transformed Cosine'' (CLTC) sampling.
-This produces the ``CLTC'' green dashed variance curve in Figure~\ref{fig:importance_sampling_variance}.
-The idea is that directions $\omega_i \in \mathcal{H}_+$ that lie in positive half-space of the $x$-$y$ plane (Figure~\ref{fig:CLTC_sampling_geometry}(a)) correspond to untransformed directions $\omega_H \in \mathcal{H}^{-1}_+$ that are in the positive half-space of a plane $\mathcal{P}$ (Figure~\ref{fig:CLTC_sampling_geometry}(b)).
-The (unnormalized) normal to $\mathcal{P}$ is\footnote{Using the identity given in Equation 17 of the original LTC paper \shortcite{Heitz16LTC}.}
+To prevent the generation of samples below the hemisphere, we modify the LTC sampling to appropriately restrict the sampling domain of the clamped cosine lobe.
+We refer to this as \emph{Clipped Linearly Transformed Cosine} (CLTC) sampling.
+Figure~\ref{fig:CLTC_sampling_geometry} gives an overview of the method.
+This produces the CLTC green dashed variance curves in Figure~\ref{fig:importance_sampling_variance}.
+The idea is that directions $\omega_i \in \mathcal{H}_+$ that lie in the positive half-space of the $x$-$y$ plane (Figure~\ref{fig:CLTC_sampling_geometry}(a)) correspond to untransformed directions $\omega_H \in \mathcal{H}^{-1}_+$ that are in the positive half-space of a plane $\mathcal{P}$ (Figure~\ref{fig:CLTC_sampling_geometry}(b)).
+The (unnormalized) normal to $\mathcal{P}$ is\footnote{Using the identity given in Equation~17 of the original LTC paper of \citet{Heitz16LTC}.}

 In the case of our fit, $\mathrm{\det}(\mathbf{M}^{-1}) > 0$ over all $\theta_o$ and $r$, so given Equation~\ref{normal_p} and the definition of $\mathbf{M}$ from Equation~\ref{LTC_matrix}, $\hat{n}_\mathcal{P} \propto \mathbf{M}^T\,\hat{z} = (d, 0, 1)$.
 As proof that directions $\omega_i$ remain in the positive half-space under transformation by $\mathbf{M}^{-1}$, it is sufficient to show that $\mathbf{M}^{-1}\,\hat{z} \cdot \hat{n}_\mathcal{P} > 0$.
 This is the case since $\mathbf{M}^{-1}\,\hat{z} \cdot \hat{n}_\mathcal{P} = \mathrm{det}(\mathbf{M}^{-1})$ and, as previously stated, $\mathrm{\det}(\mathbf{M}^{-1}) > 0$.